Emp5r0R/Secure-The-Throne/content/posts/1741809498520-Union-Walkthrough(HTB)/index.md

 Sorry, flag:one,players:player you are not eligible due to already qualifying.
 ```

-- Each had only one column so password column I guess.
-Going for `flag` table for now
+- Each of the tables had only one column.
+For now I am going for `flag` table.
+Let's see...
 ```
 ' UNION select group_concat(one) from flag; -- -
 ```